testissimo/testissimo.github.io/documentation/articles/assertions.md

 ## Error messages
 If an assertion doesn't pass, the test run will stop and an error message will be shown.

-In the following examples, different kinds of error messages will be displayed after runnig these tests:
+In the following examples, different kinds of error messages will be displayed after running these tests:

 In this code snippet, once the assertion doesn't pass an **informative error message** will be shown:
 ```